zenml-io/zenml/docs/book/how-to/infrastructure-deployment/infrastructure-as-code/terraform-stack-management.md

 zenml service-account create <SERVICE_ACCOUNT_NAME>
 ```

-You can learn more about how to generate a ZENML_API_KEY via service accounts
+You can learn more about how to generate a 1ZENML_API_KEY` via service accounts
 [here](../../project-setup-and-management/connecting-to-zenml/connect-with-a-service-account.md).

 ### Create the service connectors